dcodner24/README-Generator/output/README.md

-# README Generator
+# Forecast Finder
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 <a name="descrip"></a>
-A command line application to easily and efficiently generate professional README files with minimal knowledge of markdown formatting.
+An all purpose weather application for finding current weather and a five day forecast.

 ## Table of Contents
 - [Description](#description)